Gifted & Talented

 Talented refers to students who consistently show great skill or potential in areas such as Music, Art, Drama or PE.

-How are students identified as being Able, Gifted and Talented?
+How are students identified as being Gifted and Talented?

-Students are recognised as Able based on their attainment in comparison to the rest of their cohort.
-This offers an opportunity for every student to progress to the Able, Gifted and Talented register.
+Students are recognised as gifted based on their attainment in comparison to the rest of their cohort.
+This offers an opportunity for every student to progress to the Gifted and Talented register.

 Students are recognised as Talented through recognition from the relevant members of staff responsible for co-ordinating subjects such as Art, Music, Drama and PE.
 Each term, staff are asked for recommendations based on a student’s current performance.

-There are a range of actions for supporting Able and Gifted students.
+There are a range of actions for supporting Gifted students.
 These include:

 - Educational visits to Universities to encourage participation in Higher Education.